Sandy1811/ParlAI/resources/book_doctor_appointment/nlu_training_data.md

 - Too bad, that time slot is unavailable.
 - Sorry, but the time is unavailable.
 - I am terribly sorry to inform you that the time you specified is unavailable.
+- The doctor has a conflicting appointment at that time.
+Try another time or another doctor.
+- unavailable
+- slot is not available

 ## intent:doctor_inform_booking_available
 - Great, that time would work.
 Can I book this appointment for you now?